-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those established by the Financial Conduct Authority ("FCA"), and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006 and relevant tax legislation.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries which may impact the financial performance and position of the company, and management bias in accounting estimates and judgemental areas of the financial statements.
 Audit procedures performed by the engagement team included:

-- Enquiry of management to identify any instances of non-compliance with laws and regulations; - Reading key correspondence with the Financial Conduct Authority in relation to compliance with laws and regulation; - · Reviewing minutes of meetings of those charged with governance; - Reviewing financial statements disclosures and testing to supporting documentation to assess compliance with applicable law and regulations; - · Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing; and - Auditing the risk of management override of controls, including through testing journal entries and other adjustments for appropriateness, testing accounting estimates (because of the risk of management bias), and evaluating the business rationale of significant transactions outside the normal course of business.
+- Enquiry of management to identify any instances of non-compliance with laws and regulations; - · Reviewing relevant meeting minutes including those of the Board of Directors; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations or posted by senior management; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing; and - Auditing the risk of management override of controls, including testing journal entries and testing accounting estimates.